Make the BEST Chocolate Chip Cookie Bars in a 9x13 pan with this easy bar cookie recipe. This delicious dessert is soft, chewy and chocolaty!

 The first time I made these awesome chewy chocolate chip cookie bars, they were gone in a day.
 This is one time I can't blame it on the kids.
 This easy dessert is that good!

-The wonderful thing about making bar cookies is they are so much faster to make than regular cookies.
-As much as we love making chocolate chip cookies and oatmeal chocolate chip cookies, bar cookies cookie bars are way easier.
+The wonderful thing about making cookies in bar form is they are so much faster to make than regular individual cookies.
+And with this one bowl recipe, no need to use separate bowls for dry ingredients and wet ingredients.
+As much as we love making our favorite chocolate chip cookies and oatmeal chocolate chip cookies, bar cookies are way easier.

-How to Make the Best Chewy Chocolate Chip Cookie Bars
+How to Make Chewy Chocolate Chip Cookie Bars

-Start out by melting one half cup of butter.
-I prefer salted, no matter what the experts say.
-The other neat thing about this recipe is you can make the entire batch in one large microwavable bowl–my kind of cooking!
+Start out by melting one half cup of butter in a large mixing bowl.
+The other nice thing about this wonderful recipe is you can make the entire batch in one large microwavable bowl -- my kind of cooking!

 It looks like a lot of chocolate chips, but trust me, it's not.
 Can you ever really have too many chocolate chips?

-Press the mixture into a 9×13 metal baking pan lined with parchment paper, and pop it into the oven.
-If you don’t have a metal pan, grease a 13 x 9 inch glass baking pan.
+Transfer dough to a 9x13 metal baking pan lined with parchment paper.
+The dough is very thick, so you can use a spatula to press the dough into the pan. and pop it into the oven.
+If you don't have a metal pan, grease a 13 x 9 inch glass baking pan.

-Bake at 350 degrees for 20 to 25 minutes in a 9×13 metal pan.
+Bake at 350 degrees for 20 to 25 minutes in a 9x13 metal pan.
 The bars will be soft, so use a toothpick to test if they are done.

 The center is supposed to be nice and gooey.
 For extra sparkle, you can add a sprinkle of sugar crystals.